 \subsection{Numerical results for real data}

-We test four methods with the matrix completion problems based on some real data sets, including the Jester joke dataset, the MovieLens dataset, and the Netflix dataset.
+We test four methods with the matrix completion problem based on some real data sets, including the Jester joke dataset, the MovieLens dataset, and the Netflix dataset.
 For each data set, let $M^0$ be the original incomplete data matrix such that the $i$th row of $M^0$ corresponds to the ratings given by the $i$th user.
 We first consider the Jester joke dataset which is available through \url{http://www.ieor.berkeley.edu/~goldberg/jester-data/}.
 This dataset contains more than 4.1 million ratings for $100$ jokes from $73,421$ users.
 The whole Jester joke dataset contains three subdatasets: (1) jester-1: 24,983 users who rate 36 or more jokes; (2) jester-2: 23,500 users who rate 36 or more jokes; (3) jester-3: 24,938 users who rate between 15 and 35 jokes.
-More descriptions can be found in \cite{Toh10,Ma09,Chen12}, where the nuclear-norm convex relaxation is used to study this dataset.
+More descriptions can be found in \cite{Chen12,Ma09,Toh10}, where the nuclear-norm convex relaxation is used to study this dataset.
 Due to the large number of users, we first randomly select $n_u$ rows from $M^0$ and then randomly permute the ratings from these users to generate $M\in\mathbb{R}^{{n_u}\times 100}$ as in \cite{Fang18}.
 Next, we adopt Scheme 1 to generate a set $\Omega$ of observed indices.
 Since we can only observe the entry $(j,k)$ if $(j,k)\in\Omega$ and $M_{jk}$ is given, the actual sampling ratio is less than the input SR.

-Since the true $M^*$ is unknown for real datasets, we cannot compute the relative error as we did for the simulated data.
-Similar to \cite{Toh10}, we take the metric of the normalized mean absolute error (NMAE) to measure the accuracy of the output of an algorithm:
+Since the true $M^*$ is unknown for real datasets, we cannot compute the relative error as we did for simulated data.
+Similar to \cite{Toh10}, we use the metric of the normalized mean absolute error